Ministry-of-Silly-Scripts/codewars-js-digitalRoot/NOTES.md

 - loop over digits
 - convert digit to int
 - accumulate the sum of the digits in a variable
+- if sum has more than two digits, repeat

 ## Legend